-Recently, healthcare workers are being worked extremely hard as a result of the coronavirus pandemic.
+Recently, healthcare workers and nurses have been working extremely hard due to the coronavirus pandemic.
 Nurses, doctors, and other healthcare workers are pulling long shifts with few breaks.
-Home healthcare workers who visit patients’ homes become more crucial as hospitals are at capacity and nursing homes remain on lockdown as a coronavirus safety measure.
-Challenges for home healthcare workers include spreading the virus and not having enough medical supplies to treat all of their patients.
+Personal home health aides and home healthcare workers who visit patients’ homes become more crucial as hospitals are at capacity, and nursing homes remain on lockdown as a coronavirus safety measure.
+Challenges for personal home health aides and home healthcare workers include spreading the virus and not having enough medical supplies to treat all of their patients.

 Home healthcare workers strive to provide vital care to their patients and deserve the safety and peace of mind that only the Silent Beacon wearable panic button can provide with a one worker safety app.

+Home care services strive to provide vital care to their patients and deserve the safety and peace of mind that only the Silent Beacon wearable panic button can provide with a one worker safety app.
 The COVID-19 outbreak has forced home healthcare workers to change how they treat older adults and ill patients with coronavirus symptoms.
 The past president of the American Academy of Home Care Medicine, Dr. Eric De Jonge, explains that home healthcare workers have changed their way of taking care of patients from A to Z to avoid the coronavirus disease.
-Not only are home healthcare workers facing the threat of the coronavirus, but there is a nationwide shortage of medical supplies so the dangers associated with home healthcare are heightened.
-With the dangers associated with home healthcare during the coronavirus pandemic, it is extremely important to take extra precautions for home healthcare workers and maintain nurses safety during coronavirus treatment
+Not only are home care services and healthcare workers facing the threat of the coronavirus, but there is a nationwide shortage of medical supplies so the dangers associated with home healthcare and community health workers are heightened.
+With the dangers associated with home healthcare and community health workers during the coronavirus pandemic, it is extremely important to take extra precautions for home healthcare workers and maintain nurses safety during coronavirus treatment.

-What is the easiest way to stay safe as a home healthcare worker?
+What is the easiest way to stay safe as a home healthcare worker or community health worker?
 The Silent Beacon personal safety device.
 Silent Beacon can be used to feel safe while giving back to the community.
 The Silent Beacon calls any number including 911 while sending multiple people your live GPS location.
 Different emergencies require different responses.

 Silent Beacon allows you to customize who you call for help, whether that’s 911, emergency services, a family member or friend, even phone numbers overseas.
 Silent Beacon uses your smartphone’s GPS to send your location in real-time via text, email, and push notifications to people who can help you in an emergency.
 This feature adds a whole extra layer of safety, enabling contacts to find you if you’re incapacitated or unable to talk.

 Unlike competing devices, Silent Beacon requires no monthly or hidden fees.
 Once you purchase your device and connect it with your smartphone or tablet’s Bluetooth® you won’t have to worry about additional fees or setup costs.
-As a home healthcare worker, there are lots of challenges and dangers, especially during COVID-19, to have the Silent Beacon as that extra precaution could make all the difference.
-Continue reading to learn about some safety tips for home health care workers and some extra tips especially dealing with coronavirus.
+As a home healthcare worker or community health worker, there are lots of challenges and dangers, especially during COVID-19, to have the Silent Beacon as that extra precaution could make all the difference.
+Continue reading to learn about some safety tips for home health care workers and home healthcare agencies.
+Below, you can also find some extra tips especially dealing with coronavirus.

 According to the CDC, you should scrub your hands for at least 20 seconds with warm or cold soapy water.